Travis Bennett Is Shaking the Taco Away

 “I’m just trying to shake the Taco away,” he says.
 “I’m trying to make that disappear slowly.
 First, it’ll start with Instagram one day.
 I’ll figure out how to get a better name.”

 Bennett is already finding success in his pursuits away from music.
 He stars in Dave, a critically acclaimed TV show created by Lil Dicky that is currently in its second season on FX.
 And he’s about to co-star in Hanging With Kuz, a series that follows LA Lakers star Kyle Kuzma as he gives fans a look at his life away from the court.
 Bennett, who has been friends with Kuzma for years, describes the premise as: “Me just making fun of Kuz for like 12 minutes.”
-The series, which is a part of LG’s “Only on OLED” campaign, debuts July 14.
+The series, which is a part of LG’s “Only on OLED” campaign, debuts July 15 on Kuzma and Bennett’s Instagram pages.

 That’s not all, though.
 Bennett reveals he’s been writing TV shows and working to get them sold.
 Oh, and he’ll get out and DJ again when the opportunity presents itself now that COVID restrictions are lifting.